NVIDIA-AI-IOT/clip-distillation/README.md

 ### Download images from URL file

+Now that we've found relevant images to use for distillation, we need to download them.

-Next, we call the following script to download images to an output folder.
+To do so, we call the following script to download images to an output folder.
-Images are assigned a unique ID based on their URL using the uuid library.
-This allows us to track the association of images with their URLs without needing extra metadata or files.

 ```bash
 python3 download_images.py \